Persian gas for the emerging Gulf gas market

 Laying a gas pipeline to any Gulf country should be extremely easy and comparatively cheap.
 And it would be a rather short tube.
 Plus, there are no squeamish transfer countries on the way extracting their toll.
 Seeing what happens in Ukraine today just highlights the importance of controlling one’s fate.

 Put together, this is an economically much more appealing option for Iran to sell its gas to.
-Less cost on the way, prices comparable to Europe and a market that will gladly take all the volumes it can lay its hands on.
+Less cost on the way, prices comparable to Europe, and a market that will gladly take all the volumes it can lay its hands on.

 There once were talks about the Persian Gulf gas roundabout.
 The idea is a great one – to connect all the isolated gas pipeline infrastructures in the Persian Gulf and hence create a single market for pipeline gas.
-Iran controls all the Eastern half of the Persian Gulf shoreline and would also be one of the biggest contributors of volumes into such a system.
+Iran controls the Eastern half of the Persian Gulf shoreline and would also be one of the biggest contributors of volumes into such a system.
 Its weight would be undeniable.

 Establishing such a system would also lay the foundation for a Gulf Gas Market and – dare I say – establish a Persian Gulf gas hub with a traded and tradable gas price for the entire region.
 We could call it GBP for Gulf Balancing Point.

 But names do not matter much.
-What matters is giving gas producers a possibility to work with the market at their doorstep rather than with the market around the world.
+What matters is giving gas producers the possibility to work with the market at their doorstep rather than with the market around the world.
 Close relations in Steel and Coal production have helped to cement the realignment of German and French interests which in the end led to the establishment of the European Union.

-It is also no secret that states that interdepend from each other will develop much more moderate relations with each other.
-Iran would rival Qatar’s role of supplier of last resort and also develop close ties with Saudi Arabia as they would become their customers.
+It is also no secret that states that interdepend on each other will develop much more moderate relations with each other.
+Iran would rival Qatar’s role as a supplier of last resort and also develop close ties with Saudi Arabia as they would become their customers.
 Do you need proof?
 The lukewarm reaction of the EU towards Russia’s land grab is proof enough.
 I would believe that the response from Europe would be much more muscular if they did not depend on Russian energy supplies.

 Iran would be well advised if it concentrated on delivering gas to its backyard.
 And their Arab neighbors would be well advised to take it.